sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-2/index.md

 * **Flags:** Boolean modifiers that change how the frame is processed.
 * **Stream Identifier:** A unique ID that links the frame to a specific request-response lifecycle.

 The first bit of the Stream Identifier is reserved (R) and must remain zero.
-This is a common pattern in binary protocols to ensure alignment or save space for future protocol versions.
+You will see this a lot in binary protocols, where bits are reserved for the potential of making a backwards compatible next version of the protocol or byte alignment.

 ### Modeling the Header in Go